bberni/converter/README.md

 # Converter

 ## Overview
-This currency Converter is a Rust-based command-line tool that allows users to convert amounts between different currencies.
+This currency converter is a Rust-based command-line tool that allows users to convert amounts between different currencies.
 It utilizes the ExchangeRate-API for fetching real-time conversion rates and supports an interactive mode for ease of use.
 Additionally, it offers functionality to list all conversion rates for a specified currency.

 ## Features
 - Converting amounts between two specified currencies.